How to Draw a Single Point Perspective Drawing

 Once you’re happy with your drawing you’ll erase your horizon line and vanishing point.
 Then wha-la!
 You are done!

-If you want to expand your creativity and get access to more content — give Notability Plus a try ($8.99 for the first year)!
+If you want to expand your creativity and get access to more content — give Notability Plus a try!
 You will unlock the Ruler feature along with a plethora of hand crafted stickers, planners and more.